Accessibility Statement

 We tested:

-• our main website platform, available at privycouncil.independent.gov.uk
+- our main website platform, available at privycouncil.independent.gov.uk

 What we’re doing to improve accessibility

-All site editors and developers working on this site receive full accessibility training before working on the site.
+All site editors and developers working on this site receive accessibility training before working on the site.

 This statement was prepared on 8 August 2019.
-It was last updated on 12th October 2022.
+It was last updated on 11 March 2025.